Free RV Camping

 Anyone can hit the internet and look up campgrounds and then go park at one.
 Easy stuff.
 However, there is SO much more to camping than parking in what is essentially a parking lot with utilities.

-If you are wanting to escape the noise, rules (most of them), ugly views, and COST of campgrounds, you can camp on public land if you have the right tools (solar, generator, etc).
+If you are wanting to escape the noise, rules (most of them), ugly views, and COST of campgrounds, you can camp on public land if you have the right tools (best portable solar panels for camping, generator, etc).
 It's harder to find public land that you would even want to camp on in the East.

 Out West, it's a different story.